 - Major League Baseball

-2018 World Cup Winner Predictions
+2018 FIFA World Cup Winner Preview & Betting Tips

 Selecting the World Cup winner more than two months before the competition kicks-off is risky business but let’s give it our best shot.
 The usual suspects lead the way in the betting markets with Brazil and Germany equal favourites at 5.50, Spain and France close behind at 7.00, with Argentina, Belgium, England and Portugal next best.